 Sometimes a good coat of finish can make a world of difference, and concrete basement floors are a case in point.
-If you’ve got an unfinished basement and you’re looking to create more indoor living space easily and inexpensively, then applying a coat of epoxy paint can help make that happen.
+If you’ve got an unfinished basement and you’re looking to create more indoor living space easily and inexpensively, then applying a coat of epoxy paint can help make a surprising difference.
+There are other inexpensive things you can do without tackling a full-blown refinishing job.

 Most basement floors are concrete, and as durable as this material is, concrete is usually pretty ugly when bare.
 Regular latex paint can make any basement floor look much better for a while, but the problem is that it doesn’t usually last.
 Latex paint is not made to take the traffic and abrasion you’ll find under foot, but epoxy is.
 It’s a type of paint made by different manufacturers, but it’s much more than just paint.
 That’s because of the way it hardens.